 Washington Irving profoundly impacted American culture.
-He is known today for the American folktales found in The Sketchbook of Geoffrey Crayon, Gent., which celebrates its 200th anniversary in 2019-2020.
+He is known today for the American folktales found in The Sketchbook of Geoffrey Crayon, Gent., which celebrated its 200th anniversary in 2019-2020.
 This collection famously contains “The Legend of Sleepy Hollow” and “Rip Van Winkle,” two stories that romanticize colonial life on the Hudson River.
-The Farmingville Historical Society invites you to participate in this anniversary with our FIRST ANNUAL Legend of Sleepy Hollow Scarecrow Contest.
+The Farmingville Historical Society invites you to participate in our SECOND ANNUAL Legend of Sleepy Hollow Scarecrow Contest.

 What is the Scarecrow Contest?

 Anyone – families, businesses, students, teachers, community residents- can enter a scarecrow into the contest.
-The scarecrows must be inspired by the Legend of Sleepy Hollow.
-The story and character details are outlined below.
+This year scarecrows will be inspired by Harry Potter.
+Details are below.
 Our community will cast their votes for their favorite scarecrow.
 The winning scarecrow will receive a community prize.

 How do you enter the scarecrow contest?

-You can register online for the contest – click here to register.
+You can register online for the contest – register closed.
 The entry fee is $25 to enter 1 scarecrow.
-You must register by October 20, 2020.
+You must register by October 20, 2021.
 You can register more than one scarecrow if you choose.

 Where and when do the scarecrows get displayed?

-The scarecrows must be handed over to the Farmingville Historical Society anytime between October 1, through October 20, 2020.
+The scarecrows must be handed over to the Farmingville Historical Society anytime between October 1, through October 20, 2021.
 We will coordinate meeting you at the Historical Schoolhouse so you can hand over your scarecrow.
 The Farmingville Historical Society will hang your scarecrow for display.
 All scarecrows will be displayed by October 20th before the voting begins.
 Scarecrows will be displayed on a metal stake.
+Ensure that your scarecrow can endure the outdoor weather.

 What should my scarecrow look like?

-Your scarecrow should be inspired by the Legend of Sleepy Hollow story – see the story and character details below.
+Your scarecrow should be inspired by the Harry Potter series – see the details below.
 It must NOT display any derogatory words, symbols, or nudity.
 It can display business, family, team, or group names.
 The Board Members of the Farmingville Historical Society will review all scarecrows before they are displayed to ensure they are in compliance.

 Where will the scarecrows be displayed?

-All scarecrows will be displayed on the front lawn of the Terry House and 1850 Bald Hill Schoolhouse for everyone to see.
+All scarecrows will be displayed on the front lawn of the 1823 Elijah Terry House and 1850 Bald Hill Schoolhouse for everyone to see.

 What are the contest dates?